Privacy policy

 The user data collected by technically necessary cookies is not used to create user profiles.

-The use and purpose of non-essential cookies are described individually under “Transfer of data to third parties” in this document.
+The use and purpose of non-essential cookies are described individually under “Sharing of Data with Third Parties” in this document.

 Duration of storage, objection and removal options

-Cookies are stored on the user’s computer and transmitted by it to our website.
-As a user, you therefore have full control over the use of cookies.
-You can deactivate or restrict the transmission of cookies by changing the settings in your Internet browser.
-Cookies that have already been saved can be deleted at any time.
+Cookies are stored on the user’s computer and transmitted to our site by the user.
+As a result, you, as the user, have full control over the use of cookies.
+By changing the settings in your web browser, you can disable or restrict the transmission of cookies.
+Cookies that have already been stored can be deleted at any time.
 This can also be done automatically.
-If cookies are deactivated for our website, it may no longer be possible to use all functions of the website to their full extent.
+If cookies are disabled for our website, you may no longer be able to use all of the website’s features to their full extent.

 Contact form and e-mail contact